EqualifyEverything/handbook/README.md

 Issues are turned off and ignored on every other repo.

+All pull requests to the default branches of repos that push to our production environment require one review by an organization member.

 ## Will this handbook evolve?
 Yes!
 Equalify Inc. was founded recently (August 7, 2023).
 As we meet new challenges, this document will evolve.